warwick-machine-learning-group/wmlg.io/wmlg-reading-group.markdown

 ## Past reading groups

+31 March 2022, Thursday, at 3PM, by Connor Duffin

+The paper/topic: TBA

+***

 2 December 2021, Thursday, at 3PM, by Harrison Zhu

 The paper/topic: [Multi-resolution Spatial Regression for Aggregated Data with an Application to Crop Yield Prediction](https://arxiv.org/pdf/2105.01460.pdf)